Greater Portland Metro: Fares

 METRO, along with the Biddeford-Saco-Old Orchard Beach Transit, participates in a regional automated fare collection system known as DiriGo Pass.
 This system uses the UMO Pass platform developed by Cubic.
-Monthly, daily, and ten-ride paper passes have been phased out, and are no longer accepted.
-Instead, passengers load money onto their account and pay fares using a smartcard or the UMO mobile app.
+Passengers load money onto their account and pay fares using a smartcard or the UMO mobile app.
+METRO introduced contactless payments on its buses in 2026.

-Standard fares are $2 for all local service, and $4 for the BREEZ service.
+Standard fares are $2.25 for all local service, and $4.50 for the BREEZ service.
 Passengers may transfer for free within 90 minutes if using the mobile app or smartcard.
 If transferring to the BREEZ, passengers pay the difference in fare.
-A fare capping system has been implemented, so that after $6 in local fares or $12 in BREEZ express fares are paid in a calendar day, no more fares will be charged to the account.
-Fares are also capped at $60 in a calendar month for local fares, and $120 for BREEZ fares.
+A fare capping system has been implemented, so that after $6.50 in local fares or $13 in BREEZ express fares are paid in a calendar day, no more fares will be charged to the account.
+Fares are also capped at $60 in a calendar month for local fares, and $130 for BREEZ fares.

-Reduced fare is half of the normal fare, and the monthly and daily caps are half of the standard caps.
+Reduced fare is around half of the normal fare, as are the monthly and daily caps.
 Reduced fares are applicable for persons with disabilities, anyone over 65, veterans, youth ages 6–18, and Medicare card holders.
 Cash continues to be accepted; however, no free transfers are available.